 Armed with this performance guarantee, one can search for structured distributions over \textsc{MAX-$k$-XOR-SAT} for which the corresponding decoding problem is easy in order to find problems for which $\mu_{\mathrm{DQI}}$ is large.
 For instance, one can consider a special case of \textsc{MAX-$k$-XOR-SAT} called optimal polynomial intersection (OPI), where the decoding problem reduces to decoding a Reed--Solomon code~\cite{reed1960polynomial}.
 It is conjectured that DQI exhibits a quantum advantage on OPI~\cite{jordan2025optimizationdecodedquantuminterferometry}.
 If true, this conjecture remains consistent with the status quo intuition that quantum advantage necessitates algebraic structure.

 However, if the \textsc{MAX-$k$-XOR-SAT} instance is instead chosen randomly from an unstructured ensemble, we cannot rely on these same techniques for decoding.
 A crucial question then is whether one should expect a quantum advantage in this average case.
-In particular, \begin{question} Can DQI exceed the OGP threshold for unstructured \textsc{MAX-$k$-XOR-SAT} instances? \end{question}
+In particular, \begin{question} Can DQI overcome the spin glass (OGP) threshold for unstructured \textsc{MAX-$k$-XOR-SAT} instances? \end{question}